Use catalog datasets

 If the active catalog dataset uses shared storage, layers can be deleted by anyone accessing it.
 Be aware of this when removing any layers and performing maintenance.

-Managing catalog datasets
+Manage catalog datasets

 Catalog datasets provide a long-term storage and sharing method for Drone2Map products.
 Layers can continually be added and maintained within the catalog dataset across multiple projects.
-The Manage tab provides the ability to remove layers, repath broken paths, manage catalogs, and quickly find and zoom to selected layers.
+The Manage tab provides the ability to remove layers, repair broken paths, manage catalogs, and quickly find and zoom to selected layers.

 Remove layers from a catalog dataset